Category: Sculptures

 Bronze edition: 50 | Height: 16″

 In the deep snows and shortened days of the month of the snow moon, the moose hunter stalks his prey.
 More than any other animal, the moose will allow his Abenaki band to survive the lean months of winter.
-Weighing as much as 1200 lbs, and standing 7′ …
+Weighing as much as 1200 lbs, and …

 Continue reading